MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 Azure Front Door provides support for creating custom domains that use wildcards.
 You can then configure a route for requests that arrive on the wildcard domain.
 When you onboard a new tenant, you don't need to reconfigure your DNS servers, issue new TLS certificates, or update your Front Door profile's configuration.

 Wildcard domains work well if you send all your traffic to a single origin group.
 But if you have separate stamps of your solution, then a single-level wildcard domain isn't sufficient.
 You either need to use multi-level stem domains, or supply extra configuration, such as by overriding the routes to use for each tenant's subdomain.
-For more information, see [Subdomains](../considerations/domain-names.yml#subdomains).
+For more information, see [Considerations when using domain names in a multitenant solution](../considerations/domain-names.yml).

 Additionally, Front Door does not issue managed TLS certificates for wildcard domains, so you need to purchase and supply your own certificate.